 \subsection{Demonstrations}

 In the data release, we provide notebooks demonstrating how to implement the setting described within this section for two analyses and calculate the reconstructed likelihood (both marginalised and non-marginalised) and prior.
 We also show how to extract the stored values of the likelihood and prior.
 We choose GW150914, the first observed binary black hole merger \citep{LIGOScientific:2016aoc}, and GW230627\_015337, a high-\ac{SNR} binary black hole observed during the first part of the fourth observing run \citep{GWTC-4-results}.
 For GW150914, we use the GWTC-2.1 analysis \citep{LIGOScientific:2021usb, GWTC-2.1:PE}, which, amongst other things, utilised upgraded waveform models relative to the initial studies.
-In \cref{fig:residuals}, we show histograms of the residual between the reconstructed and stored log-likelihood and log-prior; in \cref{tab:environments}, we summarise fits to the residuals.
-In both instances, the residuals are centred on zero, but while for the prior reconstruction we can achieve floating-point precision, for the likelihood, the residuals values are scattered with random offsets below the level of one in a thousand.
+In \cref{fig:residuals}, we show histograms of the residual between the reconstructed and stored log-likelihood and log-prior; in \cref{tab:fits}, we summarise fits to the residuals.
+In both instances, the residuals are centred on zero, but while for the prior reconstruction we can achieve floating-point precision, for the likelihood, the residual values are scattered with random offsets below the level of one in a thousand.
 For the log-likelihood, we fit both a normal distribution and a Student's T distribution, showing that the typical variations better fit the Student's T distribution with heavy tails.

-While we do not extend this analysis to all observed events, we believe the attached notebooks should allow users to reconstruct the likelihood and prior for any observed event where \BILBY analyses have been produced by the \ac{LVK}.
+While we do not extend this analysis to all observed events, we believe the notebooks in the data release should allow users to reconstruct the likelihood and prior for any observed event where \BILBY analyses have been produced by the \ac{LVK}.

 \sifmt[2]{{\sisetup{#1}\num{#2}}} \tro[1]{\sifmt{round-mode=figures,round-precision=1}{#1}}